 Fred Waite was born in the Chickasaw Nation at Fort Arbuckle, Oklahoma, on September 28, 1853, to Thomas and Catherine McClure Waite.
 Thomas farmed and operated a trading store and stage stand southeast of present Pauls Valley.

-During the Civil War, he and his family were forced to take refuge in the Sac and Fox Reserve located in eastern Kansas after being chased by Confederate soldiers attempting to stop the family’s departure.
-Later, the family returned to Oklahoma, and Fred grew up to become a cowboy.
+During the Civil War, he and his family were forced to take refuge in the Sac and Fox Reserve in eastern Kansas after being chased by Confederate soldiers attempting to stop the family’s departure.
+Later, the family returned to Oklahoma, and Fred became a cowboy.

 In 1877, Tunstall and a man named Alexander McSween had the nerve to establish a rival business that competed with the powerful Murphy & Dolan Mercantile and Banking Company.
 Murphy & Dolan’s business had long monopolized the county’s trade, controlling pricing, making immense profits on their goods, and virtually having a hand in nearly every part of the large county economy.
 The merchants and their allies, which included local law enforcement, were extremely disliked for obvious reasons.